 Another few days of biking through Slovakia brought me to Ukraine, a country still at war with Russia, so I was a bit worried.
 But in this part of Ukraine nothing of this was visible, except roads in sometimes terrible conditions.

-Romania was next, yet another new country for me, where I spent two days biking mostly east to Vatra Dornei, from where I decided to go home by train.
+I then rolled into Romania, yet another new country for me, where I spent two days biking east to Vatra Dornei, from where I decided to go home by train.
 I didn’t have enough time to do all of the Carpathian Mountains that summer.
-Some day I will come back and do the last 1000 km or so to the border between Romania and Serbia where these mountains bow down to the mighty Danube river.
+Then came Covid-19, and Romania was off the map.

 Tour details (grading from 1 to 5)